 IRST, Gripen E’s Silent Observer and Hunter

-With growing threats emanating from neighbouring countries, India continues to rely more on threat perception and situational awareness against stealth aircraft including drones that can drop payloads.
+With growing airborne threats, India will have to rely on situational awareness to deal with stealth aircraft, including drones that can drop payloads.
 Gripen, an aircraft that champions in situational awareness with the use of advanced sensors and radars such as the Selex ES IRST (Infra Red Search and Track) and AESA (Active Electronically Scanned Array) radar, will give the Indian Air Force an edge when dealing with future threats.

 The role of the IRST can be best described as Gripen’s eyes and ears in conflicts and in BVR (Beyond Visual Range) combat.
 It is an electro-optical system that is fitted on top of Gripen's nose, which registers heat emissions from other aircraft, helicopters and from objects on the ground and sea surface.

-IRST is best known as a passive sensor which does not emit signals while detecting, identifying, and tracking targets.
-This means that Gripen’s position is not given away during a BVR combat, increases its chances of winning.
+IRST is best known as a passive sensor that does not emit signals while detecting, identifying, and tracking targets.
+This means that Gripen’s position is not given away during a BVR combat, increasing its chances of winning.

 Read the full story here.